dfinity/portal/docs/developer-docs/functionality/sns/deployment.md

 To do so you submit an NNS proposal as described 'here' <!-- TODO: add link -->

-Note that anyone can send such a proposal, but as the original developer of the dapp you probably want to make sure that such a proposal is set.
+Note that anyone can send such a proposal, but as the original developer of the dapp you probably want to make sure that such a proposal is submitted.

 #### 8. Wait for the NNS to approve the sale & continue evolving the dapp!
 After the last step, there is nothing more to do for you as the orginal dapp